-Dr. Sailon will spend a significant amount of time measuring and drawing prior to you entering the operating room to ensure your scar is barely visible and in a concealed position beneath your underwear/bikini.
-During the procedure, Dr. Sailon uses significant amounts of local anesthetic (“numbing medicine”) to make sure you awake from surgery comfortable.
+Dr. Sailon will spend a significant amount of time measuring and drawing prior to you entering the operating room to ensure your scar is least visible as possible and in a concealed position beneath your underwear/bikini line.
+During the procedure, Dr. Sailon uses significant amounts of local anesthetic (“numbing medicine”) to make sure you awake from surgery comfortably.
 A surgical binder may be placed after surgery to help control swelling.

-Tummy tucks are usually performed as an outpatient surgery, meaning you go home the day of surgery and are not required to spend a night in the hospital.
-After surgery, you will be cared for in the recovery room to make sure you are fully awake and are comfortable.
+Tummy tucks are usually performed as outpatient surgery, meaning you go home the day of surgery and are not required to spend a night in the hospital.
+After surgery, you will be cared for in the recovery room to make sure you are fully awake and are in a comfortable state.
 A friend or relative will need to escort you home

 and it is beneficial to have someone help around the house for the first few days.

 Dr. Sailon does everything possible to minimize discomfort from surgery.
-You will receive local anesthetic (numbing medicine) during the surgery and prescription medications to ensure you have minimal pain afterwards.
+You will receive local anesthetic (numbing medicine) during the surgery.
+You may be prescribed medications to minimize or alleviate post-operative pain and discomfort.

 You can expect to have some bruising and swelling in the areas treated.
-The swelling will be minor after 2 weeks.
+The swelling will begin to subside after 2 weeks.
 It is important to have patience, however, as the final result will be seen at about 3 months after surgery.